dennisreimann/dennisreimann.de/src/articles/2019-02-26-vue-cli-serve-express.md

 }
 ```

-The `api.js` file contains the [Express Router](https://expressjs.com/en/guide/routing.html#express-router) definitions for the API routes, but that is up to you.
+In my example, `api.js` contains the [Express Router](https://expressjs.com/en/guide/routing.html#express-router) definitions for the API routes.
-<mark>The important part is that the `configure` module exports a function, which adds the API config to the Webpack Dev Server:</mark>
+<mark>The important part is the `configure` module that exports a function adding the API config to the webpack-dev-server:</mark>
-The `before` callback invokes this function with the Express `app` instance as the first argument;
+The `before` callback invokes this function with the Express `app` instance as the first argument.
-the second argument is the Webpack Dev Server instance, which we can safely ignore here.
+The second argument is the webpack-dev-server instance (which we can safely ignore here).

-That is all you actually need for the development and testing environment, freaking simple!
+That's all you actually need for the development and testing environment.
+Freaking simple!

 ### Optional: Server restart on change

-To reload the dev server whenever the Express/API code changes you can use [nodemon](https://github.com/remy/nodemon#running-non-node-scripts).
+To reload the dev server whenever the Express/API code changes, you can use [nodemon](https://github.com/remy/nodemon#running-non-node-scripts).
 The `npm start` script looks like this:

 ```bash